How to Survive a DOSH Inspection

 How are companies picked for workplace safety inspections?

 All across Washington, around 50 businesses are inspected each day.
 That’s more than 12,000 per year.
-As Amy Davidson, safety manager at Approach, explained, there are a few different reasons why your company might be selected for an inspection.
+As Amy Davidson, safety director at Approach, explained, there are a few different reasons why your company might be selected for an inspection.

 One big reason is unsafe work practices.
 As inspectors drive around the state, they are looking for situations that could cause a workplace injury or death.